MohamedKiouaz/SpringsAndPointsSimulation/README.md

 # SpringAndPointsSimulation
 2D Simulation of points linked by springs using C++ and SDL.
+This is just a fun project for my self.

 ## Examples
 Look at screenshots to understand how it works.